andrevelkov/WeatherApp/README.md

 # weather_app

-A Flutter project.
+A Flutter Weather-App project.

-For a Flutter Course i createad a weather app with the free 5-day, 3-hours weather forecast from 'https://openweathermap.org/'.
+I've createad a weather app with the free 5-day, 3-hours weather forecast from 'https://openweathermap.org/'.

 Fetches weather from device location, possible to also search and view other locations weather.